-And yet, aren't these temporary?
+And yet, aren’t these temporary?
 They wear away with the sands of time.
-Nature takes a toll and topples them, like the Colossus at Rhodes (felled by an earthquake in 226 BC), or thieves raid the tombs of ancient kings.
+Nature takes a toll and topples them—like the Colossus at Rhodes (felled by an earthquake in 226 BC)—or human nature takes a toll like the thieves who raided the tombs of ancient kings.

 Shelley wrote of this notion of fleeting greatness and the arrogance of leaders in his classic poem “Ozymandias” in 1818:

 I met a traveller from an antique land,